nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![sort_step1](images/sort/sort_step1.png)

 **Step 2.** In the picture above, the stock is sorted by serial number in ascending order.
-Suppose that we now want to view the stocks by name in ascending order instead. <br>
+Suppose that you now want to view the stocks by name in ascending order instead. <br>
 A valid sort input would be `sort o/ascending by/name`. <br>

 **Before input:**